jlsuarezdiaz/pyDML/README.md

 ### Dimensionality reduction

 ![](./plots/ex_red_dim.png)
-*Learning a projection onto a plane of the digits dataset (dimension 64).*
+*Learning a projection onto a plane for the digits dataset (dimension 64).*

 ## Documentation

-See the available algorithms, the additional functionalities and the full documentation [here]().
+See the available algorithms, the additional functionalities and the full documentation [here](https://pydml.readthedocs.io/en/latest/).

 ## Installation